IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ExcludeEmailFromExport
 +++++++++++++++++++++++

-Set ``:ExcludeEmailFromExport`` to prevent email addresses for dataset contacts from being exposed in XML or JSON representations of dataset metadata.
+Set ``:ExcludeEmailFromExport`` to prevent email addresses for dataset contacts from being exposed in XML or JSON representations of dataset and dataverse metadata.
 For a list exported formats such as DDI, see the :doc:`/admin/metadataexport` section of the Admin Guide.

 ``curl -X PUT -d true http://localhost:8080/api/admin/settings/:ExcludeEmailFromExport``